Generic selectors

 Substrate

-Your enclosure needs a deep substrate that can hold onto moisture and allow your tortoise to burrow.
-Do not keep tortoises on hot asphalt or paved surfaces.
+Use a deep substrate that retains some moisture and allows burrowing.
+Never keep tortoises on hot asphalt or paved surfaces.

 Safety